The Cloud Computing Infrastructure Key Concepts

 Understanding the Cloud Services SaaS, PaaS, IaaS

-Instead of purchasing cloud computing infrastructure from a certain cloud computing vendors or provider, businesses may also build cloud infrastructure on-premises.
+Instead of purchasing cloud computing infrastructure from certain cloud computing vendors or provider, businesses may also build cloud infrastructure on-premises.
 Once cloud providers maintain cloud infrastructure, an environment is a public cloud.
 When organizations who use cloud maintains cloud infrastructure, an environment can be a private cloud.
-When both user and cloud provider own pieces of cloud infrastructure, an environment is known as hybrid cloud.
+When both user and cloud provider own pieces of cloud infrastructure, an environment is known as a hybrid cloud.

-Anyway, choose from the three types of cloud computing services that need you for your company and end users.
+Anyway, choose from the three types of cloud computing services that need you for your company and end-users.

 • SaaS applications are designed for end-users, delivered over the web

 • PaaS is the set of tools and services designed to make coding and deploying those applications quick and efficient

 • IaaS is the hardware and software that powers it all – servers, storage, networks, operating systems

 Cloud computing infrastructure typically consists of storage devices, servers, cloud management software, network, platform virtualization, and deployment software.